Climate Change Theatre Action 2023

 This year’s theme, All Good Things Must Begin, is taken from science fiction writer Octavia Butler’s early journals, as she sought to establish herself and dreamt of the writer she might become, just as we can combine dreams and actions to ensure the planet we want for the future.

 Climate Change Theatre Action was originally conceived by Elaine Ávila, Chantal Bilodeau, Roberta Levitow, and Caridad Svich following a model pioneered by NoPassport Theatre Alliance.
-It has since evolved into a U.S.-Canada collaboration between the Arts & Climate Initiative and the Centre for Sustainable Practice in the Arts.
+It has since evolved into a U.S.-Canada collaboration between the Arts and Climate Initiative and the Centre for Sustainable Practice in the Arts.